Skip to main content

 SKILL.md

 name: pptx-custom description: "Use this skill any time a .pptx file is involved in any way — as input, output, or both.
-This includes: creating slide decks, pitch decks, or presentations; reading, parsing, or extracting text from any .pptx file (even if the extracted content will be used elsewhere, like in an email or summary); editing, modifying, or updating existing presentations; combining or splitting slide files; working with templates, layouts, speaker notes, or comments.
+This includes: creating slide decks, pitch decks, or presentations; reading, parsing, or extracting text from any .pptx file (even if the extracted content will be used elsewhere, like in an email or summary); editing, modifying, or updating existing presentations; combining or splitting slide files; working with templates, layouts, speaker notes, or comments; recovering decks that refuse to open in PowerPoint Online or that PowerPoint Desktop opens with a silent "Repaired" companion (Walnut Exporter, Aspose, Syncfusion, Spire, GemBox, OpenXML-SDK pipelines, or any non-Office producer).
 Trigger whenever the user mentions "deck," "slides," "presentation," or references a .pptx filename, regardless of what they plan to do with the content afterward.
 If a .pptx file needs to be opened, created, or touched, use this skill."

 PPTX Skill